B.A. in Criminal Justice

 - Private investigators

-The Bachelor of Arts in Criminal Justice program requires 180 quarter hours, including 60 quarter hours of general education, for completion.
+The Bachelor of Arts in Criminal Justice degree requires 180 quarter hours, including 60 quarter hours of general education, for completion.
 Working with an academic advisor, students will begin the program at a point that reflects their preparation and readiness.
 In addition to college courses, students may complete general education requirements through Credit by Portfolio, Credit by Examination or Credit by Proficiency.

-Students entering the Bachelor of Arts in Criminal Justice program must select a major in either Criminal Justice Administration or Forensic Social Justice.
+Students entering the Bachelor of Arts in Criminal Justice degree must select a major in either Criminal Justice Administration or Forensic Social Justice.
 The general education and core requirements are identical, but major course requirements vary for each.

 Criminal Justice Minor